Travelling with your vehicle

 Going into Morocco

-You must hand in this declaration to the border agent, along with:
+You must hand these documents to the border agent:

 - A valid passport, with at least three months' validity.